mysteriouspants/ArgumentParser/README.md

     mytool -io file1 file2

 So the ordering of short flags determines the interpretation of the arguments.
 So `io` is the opposite of `oi`, etc. ¿Comprendé?

+## Descriptions

+You can also declare your flag descriptions inline:

+    [FSArgumentSignature argumentSignatureAsFlag:@"
+      longNames:@"verbose"
+      multipleAllowed:YES
+      description:@"-v --verbose much speaking to annoy people."]

+From there, it's pretty easy to emit something:

+    [signatures enumerateObjectsUsingBlock:^(id obj, NSUInteger idx, BOOL *stop) {
+        printf("%s\n", [[obj descriptionWithLocale:nil indent:1] UTF8String]);
+    }];

+You can also use a block or delegate callback if you want a different way to specify description messages instead of right there as a straight string.

+The description messages are formatted to indent if you like (by using `descriptionWithLocale:indent:`) and they try to detect the current terminal width and then word-wrap while keeping the indent.
+It's pretty cool, so you should try making a really long description and seeing what it does.

 ## Why bother?